connexcs/docs/security.md

 # Security

-Security is a topic that we take very seriously and we have utilized many best practices, reliable proven technology and latest ideas to keep everything safe.
+**Security** is a topic that we take very seriously and we have utilized many best practices, reliable proven technology and latest ideas to keep everything safe.

 We have compiled a top-level abstract list on how we do some things.
-This document is *purposely* kept brief in order to limit the exposure of our underlying systems, but please feel free to contact us if you have any specific questions about anything here.
+This document is **_purposely_** kept brief in order to limit the exposure of our underlying systems, but please feel free to contact us if you have any specific questions about anything here.

 ## SSL Certificates
-For all our HTTPS traffic we use short-lived SHA256bit certificates with 2048bit keys.
-Reject downgrade attacks such as SSL2,3.
-We use HSTS, Perfect Forward Secrecy, and OCSP Stapling.
+For all our HTTPS traffic we use short-lived **SHA256bit** certificates with 2048bit keys.
+Reject downgrade attacks such as **SSL2,3**.
+We use **HSTS, Perfect Forward Secrecy,** and **OCSP Stapling**.
 You are welcome to see our servers SSL test results here: https://www.ssllabs.com/ssltest/analyze.html?d=app.connexcs.com

 ### Inter-zone Communication